kcokros/erp/README.md

 - Predicts the sentiment of the news titles using a fine-tuned model trained on a manually labeled dataset.
 - Due to large file size, the `model.safetensor` is not uploaded, but the `LABELED_SA.csv` used for training is available.
-- Adds a `topic_name` column to the dataset, with consistent color coding for visual differentiation.
+- Adds `Tone` to the dataset, which reflects the sentiment of the news article

 ## Discussion Sections